400+ Products Compared

 Our #1 pick: Sensodyne Pronamel Intensive Enamel Repair Toothpaste (2.3 oz)

-Top-rated for: Most people with enamel erosion or sensitivity who want the most clinically supported OTC enamel toothpaste
+Top-rated for: Most people with enamel erosion or sensitivity who want a fluoride-based enamel toothpaste with sensitivity support

 See Latest Price on Amazon →